36 Places You Need to Add to Your Texas Bucket List

 35. Congress Avenue Bridge Bats in Austin

 A unique natural occurrence happens at the Congress Avenue Bridge in Austin from about March through October.
 At sunset, millions of bats fly from under the Congress bridge blanketing the sky in black specks in search of their nightly meal.
-You can join the spectacle on the pedestrian walks of the bridge or join tours on the river to see them from a different perspective.
+You can join the spectacle on the bridge's pedestrian sidewalk or tours on the river to see them from a different, special perspective.

 Location: Congress Ave., Austin, TX 78704, United States - Get directions on Google Maps